 This event is held every Tuesday at Orion Methodist Church.
 Lunch is served at 12:00 noon.
 The six area churches take turns on working to serve our seniors citizens.
 The food is delivery prepared, and the volunteers serve the seniors and take care of the cleanup and any leftovers.

 This is an informal great group of guys who like to cook, grill, or roast food for social events.
-Augie DeMay serves as the group chairperson.
 An annual event that they do for the parishioners is the beer, burgers & brats, held in late summer in conjunction with the second of three early bird draws for the October gala.

 The parish library is located in the southeast corner of the gathering area.
 It is a beautiful room with stained glass windows.
 You may sit and read or checkout a book.
 There are also up to date DVDs.
-Betty Epplin has long served as the Parish Librarian.
+Donna Bagley is the Parish Librarian.